Chris Duffey: Career

-Duffey has written on the increasing relevance of AI & mobile, particularly in designing experiences for the health, wellness and fitness space.
-In 2014, The Guardian named his piece, "How Mobile Became Mighty in Healthcare", to their Top Ten Best Healthcare Stories of the Year, and in 2019 Remedy Health Media and New York City Health Business Leaders chose Duffey to receive their Boldest Digital Health Influencer Agency Guru Award.
+Duffey has written about the relationships between artificial intelligence and mobile technologies.
+In 2014, The Guardian named his co-authored piece, "How Mobile Became Mighty in Healthcare", to their Top Ten Best Healthcare Stories of the Year.

-Also in 2019, Duffey published Superhuman Innovation: Transforming Business with Artificial Intelligence, where he provides his insights about human interaction with artificial intelligence.
-The book was co-authored by artificial intelligence, Aimé.
-Superhuman Innovation: Transforming Business with Artificial Intelligence was selected as CES 2020 Top Technology Book of the Year, the world's largest business of consumer technologies conference.
-TechRepublic named the book as one of their "45 books every techie should read".
+In 2019, Duffey published Superhuman Innovation: Transforming Business with Artificial Intelligence; the book was partially AI-generated by an artificial intelligence program called Aimé.
+The book was included in the Consumer Electronics Show's 2020 "Gary’s Book Club", with TechRepublic named the book as one of their "45 books every techie should read".